 Some of these people might have wheat allergies or gluten intolerance.
-But a small percentage of people have a condition called celiac disease, in which gluten triggers an immune response that damages the small intestine.
+But a small percentage of people have a condition called celiac disease.
+For someone with celiac disease gluten triggers an immune response that damages the small intestine.
 This can affect the absorption of nutrients and lead to painful digestive problems.

 But knowing you have one of these variants can be important especially for those who believe they have symptoms or additional risk factors.
-If they learn they have at least one of the risk variants, the report could help them follow-up with a doctor, who may recommend more rigorous screening.
-For most people with celiac disease, the most effective treatment is adhering to a completely gluten-free diet; this can help alleviate symptoms and allow the small intestine to heal.
+If they learn they have at least one of the risk variants, the report could help them follow-up with a doctor.
+A doctor may recommend more rigorous screening.
+For most people with celiac disease, the most effective treatment is adhering to a completely gluten-free diet.
+This can help alleviate symptoms and allow the small intestine to heal.

 It’s possible to have gluten sensitivity and not have celiac disease.
 This report does not cover non-celiac disease gluten sensitivity.
 23andMe doesn’t currently have reports on food allergies or other sensitivities to gluten.